hpcleuven/VscDocumentation/source/data/cadaver_client_access.rst

 Cadaver Client Access
 =====================

-Cadaver is a command-line client for WebDAV and is available on UNIX-like operating systems such as Linux (native and Windows WSL) and MacOS (through brew).
+Cadaver is a command-line client for WebDAV and is available on UNIX-like operating systems such as Linux (native and Windows WSL) and MacOS.
 It supports file upload, download, on-screen display, namespace operations (move/copy), collection creation and deletion, and locking operations.
 After connecting to a WebDAV endpoint a session opens.

 As WebDAV is an extension on HTTP, a WebDAV server supports the basic HTTP request methods such as GET, PUT and DELETE.
 WebDAV extends these i.a. with MKCOL, MOVE and COPY.
 It is therefore possible to use cURL to do file and collection operations.
 Please note Cadaver is more user friendly and wraps all these operations in a Unix-like session.